Remi-Gau/bidsgnostic/README.rst

                         A list of events name to include in the plot.
                         If none is passed then all events will be included.
                         Must be less than 15 events.
+    --event_column EVENT_COLUMN,
+                        Name of the column containing the events.

     BIDS FILTERS:
     Filters to customize PyBIDS get() as key=value pairs